Prepared by Adrienne Sponberg

-In 2003, the ASLO Education and Human Resources Committee launched an image library that has ~900 images available for educational purposes.
+In 2003, the ASLO Education and Human Resources Committee launched an online media library that now has over 2300 images available for educational purposes.
 This is one of the most often accessed portions of the ASLO website and is accessed heavily by non-members.
 Anyone may submit images to the site.
 The Committee continues to recruit more images for the library, which is fully searchable by keyword, including habitat, organism, sampling technique, and so on.

 ASLO has several pages on its website which are aimed at providing information about aquatic science careers.
 These are among the most heavily accessed pages on our website and we frequently are contacting by parents of middle or high school students who are looking for further information.
 Below is a brief description of the resources available.

 ASLO is often asked how students can prepare for careers in aquatic science.
 The ASLO Student Representatives (email@example.com) have provided information to help you to pursue your interest in the aquatic sciences.

 Many graduate students in aquatic sciences are interested in jobs that "bridge the gap" between science and policy, but aren't sure where they are or what they entail.
 The ASLO Director of Public Affairs has provided general information about policy jobs.